RogueRope/SurvivalGuide/site.md

 ![](.gitbook/assets/site4.jpeg)

 Basic, with room for making a fire, bring your guitar and marshmallows.
-We'll try to get electricity to the campsite, If you want to get hooked up bring the longest extension cord you have and a power strip.
+We'll try to get electricity to the campsite, if you want to get hooked up bring the longest extension cord you have and a power strip.
+Daisy chains for the win.

 ### Map
 ![](.gitbook/assets/map.png)

 The street is one-way.
-The location will be given on payment.
+The site is located between a train track and trees.
+It's near Vielsalm, you will get the exact location after payment, a few weeks before the event.
 There's a lot of parking space.
 If you want to come with a camper car, feel free.